prystupa/fix-bridge/README.md

     mvn exec:java

 ## Explore
-* Monitors the console logs output by the three applications
+* Monitor the logs output to the console by each applications
-* Venue simulator is going to periodically subscribe to different symbols, receive quotes and cancel RFQs
+* Venue simulator periodically subscribes to different symbols, receive quotes and then cancels RFQs
 * Bridge is passing messages between the venue and the bank
 * Bank simulator generates quotes in response to RFQ requests